Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 1.
 Register for an account on an exchange that lists MOAC

-At time of writing (June 2018) there are only two exchanges that list MOAC in a currency pair – CoinBene and Bit-Z. Compare these platforms to decide which one is the best fit for your trading needs.
+As of November 2020, there are only three exchanges that list MOAC in a currency pair – CoinBene, ZG.com and TOKOK.
+Compare these platforms to decide which one is the best fit for your trading needs.

 Step 2.
 Deposit funds into your account

-There’s currently no way you can buy MOAC tokens directly with Indonesian rupiah.
-Instead, you can only exchange another digital currency for MOAC tokens – they’re paired with Tether (USDT) on CoinBene, and Ether (ETH) on Bit-Z.
+There’s currently no way you can buy MOAC tokens directly with Philippine pesos.
+Instead, you can only exchange another digital currency for MOAC tokens – they’re paired with Tether (USDT) on CoinBene and ZG.com, and Ether (ETH) on TOKOK.

 If you don’t already hold ETH or USDT, check out our how to buy ETH or how to buy USDT guides for more details on how to acquire these currencies.
 You can then transfer them into your exchange wallet by copying your wallet address.